 In most cases, when a home sells, 5% of the sale price is paid out to the realtors.
 2.5% goes to seller’s agent, and 2.5% goes to the buyer’s agent.
 The higher the selling price, the higher the commision that is paid to the realtors on either side.
 If the realtor represents both the buyer and seller, then they get the full 5%.
 You can see how this is a conflict of interest.

 Now if you’re the buyer, it obviously benefits the agent if you spend more when buying a home.
 I’m not suggesting that realtors purposely encourage you to spend more, but they do have a natural incentive.
 Some realtors will tell you that spending more is just a few dollars per month.
-This may be true, but you’ll end up paying thousands of dollars more when you factor in the interest.
+Seriously, have you seen those home buying shows on HGTV?
+The first question they ask is “how much can you afford a month?” and almost always, they still go over budget.
+Yes, it’s just a few more dollars or a “cup of coffee a day,” but you’ll end up paying thousands of dollars more when you factor in the interest.

 They can’t predict the future

 Some realtors look at how the markets have been doing over the years and suggest that the real estate will never go down or this investment will be worth much more in the future.
 This may or may not be true, but it’s impossible to make that guarantee.
-Financial advisors aren’t allowed to make such claims because they’re regulated, but realtors can.
+Certified financial planners aren’t allowed to make such claims because they’re regulated, but realtors can.
 That doesn’t make any sense, does it?